Wild Cards: Premise

 Set during an alternate history of post–World War II United States, the series follows events after an airborne alien virus is released over New York City in 1946 and eventually infects tens of thousands globally.
-The virus, designed to rewrite DNA, was developed as a bioweapon by a noble family on the planet Takis, and it is taken to Earth to test on humans, who are genetically identical to the people of Takis.
+The virus, designed to rewrite DNA, was developed as a bioweapon by a noble family on the planet Takis.
+It is taken to Earth to test on humans, who are genetically identical to the people of Takis.
 Dr. Tachyon, a member of this family, objects and attempts to stop them.
 However, his attempt crashes their ship, releasing the virus.

 The virus affects each individual differently, and it becomes known as the Wild Card virus because of these "random and unpredictable" symptoms.
-It kills 90% of those who contract it and mutates the remaining percentage.
-9% survive but become Jokers, who develop minor or crippling physical conditions.
+It kills 90% of those who contract it and mutates the remaining percentage; 9% survive but become Jokers, who develop minor or crippling physical conditions.
 The remaining 1% become Aces, who remain human or mostly human in appearance but develop superhuman abilities; Aces whose abilities are too trivial or specific to be generally valuable are called Deuces.